gitenter/gitenter/doc/requirements/StRS.md

 - [StRS-0046]{StRS-0043} The software shall support be used to track benchmark/version of documents.
 - [StRS-0004]{StRS-0043} The software shall help recording and monitoring the evolution history of documents.

+*(Do we want to track the progress of each editing document?
+How?)*

 Regulatory/field of usage:

 - [StRS-0041]{} The software shall be used while executing the quality control procedure.